jonty472/py-calculator/README.md

 # py-calculator
-attempting to make calculator with python
+attempting to make a calculator with python and tkinter